opensim/libopenmetaverse/README.md

 ### Current building problems
-several projest will only compile and run on windows many of those project also need fixes on their project files to set the framework to netxxx-windows and allow windows forms
+several projects will only compile and run on windows many of those project also need fixes on their project files to set the framework to netxxx-windows and allow windows forms